OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

     File = asset.resource("path/to/dataset.csv"),
     SizeSettings = {
-      -- Limit the size of the points to a max size, in pixels BillboardMaxPixelSize = 4.7,
+      -- Limit the size of the points to a max size, in pixels MaxPixelSize = 4.7,
       EnablePixelSizeControl = true
     }
   },
   ...
 ```

 At the core, the size of the points is still determined by the exponential scaling.
 That is, as long as the camera is far enough away so that the points do not exceed the specified pixel size, the size will still be determined by the provided scale exponent.
 Also, the multiplicative `ScaleFactor` is applied after the pixel size scaling.
-That is, if you specify a `BillboardMaxPixelSize` of 5 and a `ScaleFactor` of 2, the max size of the points will be 2 * 5 = 10 pixels.
+That is, if you specify a `MaxPixelSize` of 5 and a `ScaleFactor` of 2, the max size of the points will be 2 * 5 = 10 pixels.

 :::{note}
 Note that the pixel-based scaling currently only works for planar display systems.
 In other setups, it might lead to discontinuities between views and incorrect scaling at the edges.